5

 • "inferred from effects on nearby matter"

-Why others are wrong: A (They 'cannot be seen directly'; no light escapes.), C (Nothing can escape; probes are impossible.), D (They CAN be detected via inference.).
+Why others are wrong: A (They 'cannot be seen directly'; no light escapes.), B (This option is incorrect.), C (Nothing can escape; probes are impossible.).